 \section{Abstract}

-More than twenty-five years ago, first ideas were developed on how to design a system that can provide recommendations to groups of users instead of individual users.
-Since then, a rich variety of algorithmic proposals were published, e.g., on how to acquire individual preferences, how to aggregate them, and how to generate recommendations for groups of users.
-However, despite the rich literature on the topic, barely any examples of real-world group recommender systems can be found.
-This lets us question common assumptions in academic research, in particular regarding communication processes in a group and how recommendation-supported decisions are made.
-In this essay, we argue that these common assumptions and corresponding system designs often may not match the needs or expectations of users.
-We thus call for a reorientation in this research area, leveraging the capabilities of modern Generative AI assistants like ChatGPT.
-Specifically, as one promising future direction, we envision group recommender systems to be systems where human group members interact in a chat and an AI-based group recommendation agent assists the decision-making process in an \emph{agentic} way.
-Ultimately, this shall lead to a more natural group decision-making environment and finally to wider adoption of group recommendation systems in practice.
+More than twenty-five years ago, early ideas emerged on how to design systems that provide recommendations to groups of users rather than individuals.
+Since then, a wide range of algorithmic approaches has been proposed to elicit individual preferences, aggregate them, and generate group recommendations.
+However, despite this substantial body of work, relatively few examples of real-world group recommender systems are in use.
+This observation invites reflection on the assumptions of the academic research, particularly regarding how inter-group communication unfolds and how recommendation-supported decisions should be made.
+In this essay, we suggest that some of these assumptions and corresponding system designs may not fully align with users' needs or expectations.
+We therefore outline a forward-looking perspective that explores how recent advances in Generative AI, including systems such as ChatGPT, could better inform the design of group recommender systems.
+As one possible direction, we consider settings in which human group members interact and exchange information through a chat based interface, while an AI-based agent supports the decision-making process.
+Such an approach may contribute to design more natural group and system interactions, and could help facilitate a broader adoption of group recommender systems in practice.

 \ccsdesc[500]{Information systems~Recommender systems}

 \keywords{Group Recommender Systems, Generative AI, Chatbot}